ibm-cloud-docs/Cloudant/guides/model_data.md

 ["My top 5 tips for modelling your data to scale" ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/blog/my-top-5-tips-for-modelling-your-data-to-scale/){:new_window}, originally published December 17, 2013.)_

-The way you model data on Cloudant will significantly impact how your application is able to scale.
+The way you model data on {{site.data.keyword.cloudantfull}} will significantly impact how your application is able to scale.
 Our underlying data model differs substantially from a relational model, and ignoring this distinction can be the cause of performance issues down the road.